Animesherror401/JobPortal-web/README.md

 ---
 ## Future Improvements
 **Functional Improvements**
-Email Verification: Implement email verification during registration for added security.
+   -Email Verification: Implement email verification during registration for added security.
-Password Reset: Allow users to reset their password via email.
+   -Password Reset: Allow users to reset their password via email.
-Role-Based Access: Introduce roles such as admin and user to manage access levels.
+   -Role-Based Access: Introduce roles such as admin and user to manage access levels.
-Improved Error Handling: Add detailed error messages for common issues like invalid input or weak passwords.
+   -Improved Error Handling: Add detailed error messages for common issues like invalid input or weak passwords.
-OAuth Integration: Enable users to log in via Google, Facebook, or other third-party providers.
+   -OAuth Integration: Enable users to log in via Google, Facebook, or other third-party providers.
 **UI/UX Enhancements**
-Responsive Design: Make the interface mobile-friendly and visually appealing.
+   -Responsive Design: Make the interface mobile-friendly and visually appealing.
-Dynamic Feedback: Add real-time validation and feedback for form inputs.
+   -Dynamic Feedback: Add real-time validation and feedback for form inputs.
-Progress Indicators: Display loaders or progress bars during API calls.
+   -Progress Indicators: Display loaders or progress bars during API calls.

 ## Firebase Configuration
 Replace the placeholder in `firebase-config.js` with your Firebase project configuration: